sitedata/feditext/README.md

 Push notifications will not work in development builds of Feditext unless you host your own instance of [feditext-apns](https://github.com/feditext/feditext-apns) and change the `pushSubscriptionEndpointURL` constants in [`IdentityService.swift`](ServiceLayer/Sources/ServiceLayer/Services/IdentityService.swift) to its URL.

-There is an issue to track this bdube/metatext#15.
+There is an issue to track this: feditext/feditext#15.

 ## Architecture